A Low-rank Matching Attention based Cross-modal Feature Fusion Method for Conversational Emotion Recognition: Experiments

 \subsubsection{Necessity of multi-modal data}

-To illustrate the necessity of multi-modal research, we used the EmoCaps method equipped with the LMAM module as the backbone to conduct a comparative experiment of unimodality and multimodality on the IEMOCAP and MELD datasets.
-The experimental results are shown in Table~\ref{table5}.
-We conducted a single-modal experiment to utilize only one of the three modalities. i.e., text, video, and audio, and a multi-modal experiment to use all three modalities.
-For the single modality experiments, we found that the features of the text modality performed best for emotion recognition on both datasets, followed by the features of the audio modality, and the worst performance of the features of the video modality.
-In the multimodal experiment, we can find that the emotion recognition effect of the combination of the three modalities is the best.
+To illustrate the necessity of multi-modal research, we used the EmoCaps method equipped with LMAM module as the backbone to conduct a comparative experiment of {uni-modal, bi-modal and multi-modal} on the IEMOCAP and MELD datasets.
+The experimental results are shown in Table \ref{table5}.
+We conducted a {uni-modal} experiment to utilize only one of the three modalities (i.e., text, video, and audio), {a bi-modal experiment to use any two modalities} and a multi-modal experiment to use all the three modalities.
+For the {uni-modal} experiments, we found that the features of the text modality performed best for emotion recognition on both datasets, followed by the features of the audio modality, and the worst performance of the features of the video modality. {In the bi-modal experiment, the emotion recognition effect of text + audio is the best, followed by the emotion recognition of text + video, and the emotion recognition of video + audio is the worst.} In the multimodal experiment, we can find that the emotion recognition effect of the combination of the three modalities is the best.
 Experimental results demonstrate that it is necessary to consider the multi-modal study.
 Furthermore, designing multi-modal feature fusion methods to improve the effect of emotion recognition is also necessary.